zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Enable sentry debug logging.
 Requires sentry logging plugin installed to work.
 Sentry Logging plugin will make it easier to troubleshoot raft errors and detect performance bottlenecks.
 The bare minimum is collected, and only data related to ValheimRaft.
 See https://github.com/zolantris/ValheimMods/tree/main/src/ValheimRAFT#logging-metrics for more details about what is collected
 - Default Value: True

-### Debug logging for Vehicle/Raft
-- Description: Outputs more debug logs for the Vehicle components.
-Useful for troubleshooting errors, but will spam logs
-- Default Value: False

-## Deprecated Config

-### Initial Floor Height (V1 raft)
-- Description: Allows users to set the raft floor spawn height.
-0.45 was the original height in 1.4.9 but it looked a bit too low.
-Now people can customize it
-- Default Value: 0.6

-## Config

-### pluginFolderName
-- Description: Users can leave this empty.
-If they do not, the mod will attempt to match the folder string.
-Allows users to set the folder search name if their manager renames the folder, r2modman has a fallback case added to search for zolantris-ValheimRAFTDefault search values are an ordered list first one is always matching non-empty strings from this pluginFolderName.Folder Matches are:  zolantris-ValheimRAFT, zolantris-ValheimRAFT Zolantris-ValheimRAFT, and ValheimRAFT
-- Default Value:

-## Debug

-### RemoveStartMenuBackground
-- Description: Removes the start scene background, only use this if you want to speedup start time
-- Default Value: False

-## Server config

-### Protect Vehicle pieces from breaking on Error
-- Description: Protects against crashes breaking raft/vehicle initialization causing raft/vehicles to slowly break pieces attached to it.
-This will make pieces attached to valid raft ZDOs unbreakable from damage, but still breakable with hammer
-- Default Value: True

-### AdminsCanOnlyBuildRaft
-- Description: ValheimRAFT hammer menu pieces are registered as disabled unless the user is an Admin, allowing only admins to create rafts.
-This will update automatically make sure to un-equip the hammer to see it apply (if your remove yourself as admin).
-Server / client does not need to restart
-- Default Value: False

-### AllowOldV1RaftRecipe
-- Description: Allows the V1 Raft to be built, this Raft is not performant, but remains in >=v2.0.0 as a Fallback in case there are problems with the new raft
-- Default Value: False

-### AllowExperimentalPrefabs
-- Description: Allows >=v2.0.0 experimental prefabs such as Iron variants of slabs, hulls, and ribs.
-They do not look great so they are disabled by default
-- Default Value: False

-## Rendering

-### Force Ship Owner Piece Update Per Frame
-- Description: Forces an update during the Update sync of unity meaning it fires every frame for the Ship owner who also owns Physics.
-This will possibly make updates better for non-boat owners.
-Noting that the boat owner is determined by the first person on the boat, otherwise the game owns it.
-- Default Value: False

-## Server config

-### ServerRaftUpdateZoneInterval
-- Description: Allows Server Admin control over the update tick for the RAFT location.
-Larger Rafts will take much longer and lag out players, but making this ticket longer will make the raft turn into a box from a long distance away.
-- Default Value: 5

-### MakeAllPiecesWaterProof
-- Description: Makes it so all building pieces (walls, floors, etc) on the ship don't take rain damage.
-- Default Value: True

-### AllowCustomRudderSpeeds
-- Description: Allow the raft to use custom rudder speeds set by the player, these speeds are applied alongside sails at half and full speed.
-See advanced section for the actual speed settings.
-- Default Value: True

-## Config

-### AnchorKeyboardShortcut
-- Description: Anchor keyboard hotkey.
-Only applies to keyboard
-- Default Value: LeftShift

-## Graphics

-### Sails Fade In Fog
-- Description: Allow sails to fade in fog.
-Unchecking this will be slightly better FPS but less realistic.
-Should be fine to keep enabled
-- Default Value: True

-## Sounds

-### Ship Sailing Sounds
-- Description: Toggles the ship sail sounds.
-- Default Value: True

-### Ship Wake Sounds
-- Description: Toggles Ship Wake sounds.
-Can be pretty loud
-- Default Value: True

-### Ship In-Water Sounds
-- Description: Toggles ShipInWater Sounds, the sound of the hull hitting water
-- Default Value: True

 ## Patches

 ### DynamicLocations